Winchester Mystery House, San Jose

 After looking at the house, walk one block east along Olsen Dr to colorful Santana Row, a European-style development with sunny outdoor cafes, flower baskets galore, and pretty architecture.

 Photo GalleryClick on photo to see large version

 Winchester Mystery House in the early morning.

 Winchester Mystery House is on the SW corner of S. Winchester Blvd and Olsen Dr, at 525 S. Winchester Blvd.
 There is plenty of parking.
-Tours cost around $30, and $22 for children.
+One-hour tour of the house costs $33 for adults, $30 for seniors, and $25 for children aged 6-12.
+Children 5 and under tour for free.
 Call (408) 247-2101.